Top 10 Amazing Temples in Bangkok

 Wat Phra Kaeo & Royal Palace

-Wat Phra Kaeo, also called the Temple of the Emerald Buddha, is undoubtedly the most famous and, as for many, the most beautiful temple in Bangkok.
-The huge temple complex is located inside the grounds of the Royal Palace and a visit is almost a must-do on any Bangkok trip.
-Here you can’t stop marvelling: golden chedis, breathtaking ornaments and glittering statues as far as the eye can see.
-The heart of Wat Phra Kaeo is the Emerald Buddha.
-Interestingly, the small 66 cm statue is made of jade and 3 times a year, depending on the season, the robes of the Buddha are changed.
+The Wat Phra Kaeo, also known as the Temple of the Emerald Buddha, is undoubtedly the most famous and for many the most stunning temple in Bangkok.
+The huge temple complex is located in the grounds of the Royal Palace and a visit is almost a must on any trip to Bangkok.
+There is a lot of pomp and splendor to be seen here: Golden chedis, breathtaking decorations and glittering statues as far as the eye can see.
+The paths in the temple and palace grounds are lined with impressive guardian statues, including Garudas and Yakshas.
+In addition, the buildings of the Royal Palace and Wat Phra Kaew have been restored and maintained over the years to preserve their splendor.

-- Opening times: Wat Phra Kaeo opens daily from 8:30 am to 3:30 pm.
+• Opening Hours: Wat Phra Kaeo is open daily from 8:30 am to 3:30 pm.

 Wat Pho (Temple of the Reclining Buddha)

-- Opening times: Wat Pho is open daily from 8 am to 6.30 pm.
+• Opening Hours: Wat Pho is open daily from 8:00 am to 6:30 pm.

 Wat Arun

-- Opening times: Daily from 8:00 am to 6:00 pm
+• Opening Hours: Daily from 8:00 am to 6:00 pm.

 Wat Traimit (Golden Buddha Temple)

-- Opening times: Wat Traimit opens daily from 8:30 am to 5:00 pm
+• Opening Hours: Wat Traimit is open daily from 8:00 am to 5:00 pm.

 Wat Saket (Golden Mount Temple)

-- Opening times: The Golden Mount Temple opens daily from 7:30 am to 7:00 pm
+• Opening Hours: Golden Mount Temple is open daily from 7:30 am – 7:00pm.

 Wat Benchamabophit (Marble Temple)

-- Opening times: From 08:00 am to 5:30 pm, open daily.
+• Opening Hours: 08:00 am to 5:30 pm, open daily.

 Wat Ratchanatdaram

-- Opening times: 08:00 am – 5:00 pm
+• Opening Hours: 08:00 am – 05:00 pm

 Wat Suthat

-- Opening times: 08:30 am – 9:00 pm
+• Opening Hours: 08:30 am – 9:00 pm

-- Entrance Fee: 100 baht
+• Entrance Fee: 100 Baht

 Wat Intharawihan (Standing Buddha)

-- Opening times: Wat Intharawihan is open daily from 06:00 am to 6:00 pm
+• Opening times: Wat Intharawihan is open daily from 06:00 am to 6:00 pm

-- Entrance Fee: 40 baht
+• Entrance Fee: 40 Baht

 Wat Phra Dhammakaya

 The Wat Phra Dhammakaya is located a bit outside of Bangkok (north) and is an absolutely hidden temple in Bangkok.
-It is the largest temple in Bangkok area and a real insider tip.
+It is the largest temple in the Bangkok area and a real insider tip.
 The temple complex is one of the largest Buddhist temples in the world and on Buddhist holidays it is used by the eponymous meditation movement for mass meditation.
 Also, the design is unique, and it somehow reminds of a golden UFO.
 Absolutely recommendable is the visit of this gigantic temple during one of the bigger Buddhist holidays.
 At this time, more than 100,000 believers from all over Thailand come together for communal meditation.

-- Opening times: Guided tours on request
+• Opening times: Guided tours on request

-- Entrance Fee: free with guide
+• Entrance Fee: free with guide

 Wat Yannawa

-- Opening times: 08:00 am to 6:00 pm
+• Opening times: 08:00 am to 6:00 pm

-- Entrance Fee: Until today, the entrance to Wat Yannawa is still free.
+• Entrance Fee: Until today, the entrance to Wat Yannawa is still free.

 Rules and clothes